 Anthropology challenges the idea of “lack” or “absence” in non-state societies.
-Anthropology also challenges the idea that in modern societies, kinship and gender become less relevant to politics (Lavenda & Schultz, 377-78).
+Anthropology also challenges the idea that in modern societies, kinship and gender become less relevant to politics (Lavenda and Schultz, 377-78).
 This is an important point of Jack Weatherford’s article “Tribal Politics in Washington” (interestingly, we also saw Weatherford comment on Potosi & Capitalism).
-And remember that Weatherford’s article was written before the election of George W. Bush (2000) and the candidacy of Hillary Clinton (2008 & 2016).
+And remember that Weatherford’s article was written before the election of George W. Bush (2000) and the candidacies of Hillary Clinton (2008 & 2016).

 Tools for analyzing politics

 Anthropologists have usefully used and expanded Antonio Gramsci’s ideas of domination and hegemony (in Lavenda and Schultz, 371-72).